-Controller 1.
-I any students are outside, get them inside the school building.
+- Controller 1.
+If any students are outside, get them inside the school building.
 If unable to do so, have students lie down and cover their heads.

-Controller 2.
+- Controller 2.
 Once students are in the school building, lock the doors and secure the facility.

-Controller 3.
+- Controller 3.
 Notify police (dial 911).

-- □ Staff 4.
-Close all curtains and blinds. - Staff 5.
-Instruct students to DUCK AND COVER, lie on the floor and keep students calm - Controller 6.
-Cancel all outside activities. - Given Staff 7.
+- Staff 4.
+Close all curtains and blinds.

+- Staff 5.
+Instruct students to DUCK AND COVER, lie on the floor and keep students calm

+- Controller 6.
+Cancel all outside activities.

+- Staff 7.
 Care for the injured.
+If any.

+- Staff

-If any. - Staff 8.
-Remain with students until all clear is given.
+Remain with students until all is clear.